-This article was last updated Jan 03, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jan 03, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 There’s nothing worse than discovering after a long flight that you left an important item on the aircraft.
 Delta Air Lines partners with NetTracer, which handles lost-and-found items, to help reunite you with your possessions.